Glossary of Terms

 Muddy Sediment: Characteristic of oils in prolonged contact with the sediment in tanks or vats.

 Rancid: Rancidity is a condition that commonly occurs after the oil has been bottled, and is common in oils improperly stored or purchased from supermarkets or gourmet shops with low turnover.
-Some flavor descriptors of this defect include: varnish, putty, wax, or old salami tastes.
+Some flavour descriptors of this defect include: varnish, putty, wax, or old salami tastes.

 This is the process of collecting the olives.
 There are three main ways of doing this:

-Brucatura or Browsing – The olives are hand picked and placed in a basket hanging from the harvester’s belt.
+Brucatura – The olives are hand picked and placed in a basket hanging from the harvester’s belt.
 This method is the most labour intensive and is used to collect from the youngest trees.